On Air Now

 Let these brilliant summer melodies take you on a musical journey from the fervent height of summer, to the tranquil sunset at day’s end.

-And for a continuous playlist of summery music, press play now on Classic FM Summer on Global Player or join us live throughout the day for the sunniest classical melodies, in Classic FM’s Summer Full of Music.
+And for a continuous playlist of summery music, press play now on Classic FM Summertime on Global Player or join us live throughout the day for the sunniest classical melodies, in Classic FM’s Summer Full of Music.

 Whisk yourself away to Venice and a summer spent under the Italian sun, with this virtuosic Baroque concerto.
 Just watch out for its passionate thunderstorms...

 Read more: Discover Vivaldi’s The Four Seasons

 'Summer' from Vivaldi's The Four Seasons – on Bandura and Button accordion

 Thibaut Garcia plays Asturias from Suite Espanola